LantareCode/100DaysOfCode_JS/log.md

 Working on the drawing function for when a user clicks draw a little bit stuck with canvas and practiced depth-limited, depth-first AND/OR searching with Prolog.

 **Folder Name:** 12 Drawing with Arrays

+### Day 76: Oct 12, 2016

+Working on the drawing function for when a user clicks draw the value doesn't stay changed.

+**Folder Name:** 12 Drawing with Arrays